skullydazed/portfolio/index.md

 ### LinkedIn

 For 5 years I was a Site Reliability Engineer at LinkedIn.
 I started as an SRE for Search, Network, and Analytics supporting the ESPRESSO and Databus services.
-As part of my duties as SNA-SRE I was also required to be on-call for services such as member search, jobs you might be interested in, and other SNA-SRE services.
+As part of my duties as SNA-SRE I was also required to be on-call for services such as Member Search, People You May Know, Jobs You May Be Interested In, and other SNA-SRE services.
 Later I would move over to the SRE Infrastructure team, where I helped support the Metrics Pipeline, the [Salt Stack](https://saltproject.io/) infrastructure, and other services that SRE teams depended on.
 While there I built a notification/escalation service that let teams define oncall schedules and escalation paths that could be activated by automation or the NOC.

 ### Box.com